pqkhoa99/vietnam-law-chatbot/app/backend/README.md

 # Vietnam Legal Chatbot Backend

-This directory contains the backend service for the Vietnam Legal Chatbot application.
+This directory contains the backend service for the Vietnam Legal Chatbot application, which provides a retrieval-augmented generation system for Vietnamese legal documents.

 ## Architecture